Ecwid/ecwid-api-docs/includes/_shipping_api.md

 ## Set up shipping method

-When [registering a new application](/register) for Ecwid, specify the **request URL** for your application.
+After you [registered a new application](/register) for Ecwid, **send your shipping URL** to [Ecwid team](/contact).

 Ecwid will be sending order details requests to that endpoint and expect shipping rates in a specific format in response.

+Next, start working on shipping calculations according to the documentation: [https://developers.ecwid.com/api-documentation/shipping-request-and-response](https://developers.ecwid.com/api-documentation/shipping-request-and-response)

 <aside class='notice'>
-If your application is for public use, the request URL must be working <strong>via HTTPS</strong>.
+If your application is for a public use, the request URL must be working <strong>via HTTPS</strong>.
 Also, the certificate can only be from <strong>trusted CA's and not self-signed</strong>.
 </aside>

 ## Merchant settings for shipping method